Mars Direct: Mars Direct and SpaceX

 With the potentially imminent advent of low-cost heavy lift capability, Zubrin has posited a dramatically lower cost human Mars mission using hardware developed by space transport company SpaceX.
 In this simpler plan, a crew of two would be sent to Mars by a single Falcon Heavy launch, the Dragon spacecraft acting as their interplanetary cruise habitat.
 Additional living space for the journey would be enabled through the use of inflatable add-on modules if required.
 The problems associated with long-term weightlessness would be addressed in the same manner as the baseline Mars Direct plan, a tether between the Dragon habitat and the TMI (Trans-Mars Injection) stage acting to allow rotation of the craft.

 The Dragon's heatshield characteristics could allow for a safe descent if landing rockets of sufficient power were made available.
 Research at NASA's Ames Research Center has demonstrated that a robotic Dragon would be capable of a fully propulsive landing on the Martian surface.
 On the surface, the crew would have at their disposal two Dragon spacecraft with inflatable modules as habitats, two ERVs, two Mars ascent vehicles and 8 tonnes of cargo.

 Other Studies

 The Mars Society and Stanford studies retain the original two-vehicle mission profile of Mars Direct, but increase the crew size to six.
+A study by Donald Barker and AIAA called Solar System Longboats also uses a two-vehicle system and a crew of six, but splits it between a two identical vehicle pairs (each with a crew of three, but capable of carrying all six in an emergency), as well as adding an inflatable living space and a water-based radiation shelter to the ERV.

 Mars Society Australia developed their own four-person Mars Oz reference mission, based on Mars Semi-Direct.
 This study uses horizontally landing, bent biconic shaped modules, and relies on solar power and chemical propulsion throughout, where Mars Direct and the DRMs used nuclear reactors for surface power and, in the case of the DRMs for propulsion as well.
 The Mars Oz reference mission also differs in assuming, based on space station experience, that spin gravity will not be required.